-VfL Wolfsburg Ladies v Barcelona Femenino
+Holders Barcelona into Women's Champions League final

 Post update

+Attempt missed.
+Ewa Pajor (VfL Wolfsburg Ladies) left footed shot from the right side of the box is close, but misses to the right.
+Assisted by Sveindís Jónsdóttir.

+Attempt missed.
+Tabea Waßmuth (VfL Wolfsburg Ladies) header from the centre of the box misses to the right.
+Assisted by Ewa Pajor with a cross.

-Almuth Schult (VfL Wolfsburg Ladies) wins a free kick in the defensive half.
+Asisat Oshoala (Barcelona Femenino) wins a free kick in the defensive half.